SparkAflame/Click-Decal-Shader/Readme.md

 ![A Mouse Click](Packages/Click%20Point%20Decal%20Shader/Docs/MouseClick.png)

 Decal shaders were first added to URP in version 12.0.
-Consequently this project requires Unity 2021.3.0 or later with URP 12.1.6 or later.
+Consequently this project requires Unity 2021.3.6 or later with URP 12.1.7 or later.
 Unfortunately the decal feature in URP 12 is incomplete hence there are some minor issues with the shader.
-I expect some if not all of these issues to be fixed eventually but they are beyond my control - we are entirely reliant on Unity to make the necessary changes.
+I expect some if not all of these issues to be fixed eventually but they are beyond my control.

+* Use Render Layers in URP 14.0 and later (Unity 2022.2+) to limit which objects receive the decal projection.

 Details about the scripts and shaders can be found here:
 [Readme.md](Packages/Click%20Point%20Decal%20Shader/Readme.md)